Museum of New Zealand

 Pūkāea (long trumpet), 1750–1850, maker unknown.
 Bequest of Kenneth Athol Webster, 1971.
 Te Papa (WE001090)

 The pūkāea is used to welcome people and announce events or occasions of importance, and was also a war trumpet.

-Pūkāea vary considerably in length, with some known to be over 2 metres long.
+Pūkāea vary considerably in length, with some known to be over two metres long.
 The mouthpiece end is the kōngutu.
 The bell-shaped end is called the whara.

 This instrument was used to mimic the call of the weka.

-Māori have many instruments for imitating bird calls – leaves and grasses, tubular plant stems, hollow stones, and pounamu (greenstone).
+Māori have many instruments for imitating bird calls – leaves and grasses, tubular plant stems, hollow stones, and pounamu.

 Pūtōrino are made from split and hollowed hardwood, sealed together with natural gums and bound by fine split vines.

 Kōauau (flute), early 19th century, maker unknown.
 Oldman Collection.
 Gift of the New Zealand Government, 1992.
 Te Papa (OL000035)

 Hine Raukatauri is the spiritual entity for Māori flutes.
 She is a daughter of Tānemahuta.
 The sound is an attempt to replicate the sound made by the empty cocoon of the case moth.

 Hue (calabash), 1800-1900, maker unknown.
 Bequest of Kenneth Athol Webster, 1971.
 Te Papa (WE000901)